CiscoDevNet/Create2019/README.md

 Thanks for joining [Create 2019](https://developer.cisco.com/devnetcreate/2019/agenda).

-If you're planning to attend a DevNet Create Workshop please check the instructions provided by your instructor in this repo:
+If you're planning to attend a DevNet Create Workshop, please check the instructions provided by your instructor.
+Indeed, at Create, hands-on workshops can be run:
-1. either from a provided Mac laptop,
+1. either from your own device (BYOD).
+If so, you will need to the requirements BEFORE joining the workshop.
-2. or from your own device (BYOD) and will need to check and install the requirements.
+2. or from the provided laptop (no setup required).